scottnorton-io/PCI-Aware-System-Design-Training-Assistant/lesson/week-2.md

 > “Next session, we dig into **data storage and encryption**—we’ll talk about how to protect what attackers actually want: cardholder data.”

 ---

-Would you like this Week 2 script exported as a PDF, or bundled with slides and YAML annotations?
-Ready when you are!